Doctelligence/DIN-Protocol-Toolkit/README.md

 3. Make your changes and commit them.
 4. Push your branch and create a pull request.

 Please follow the project's coding standards and guidelines.
+For more details on proposing changes to the DIN protocol, refer to our [DIN Protocol Proposals (DPP)](https://github.com/Doctelligence/DIN-Protocol-Proposals-DPP).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.